 Pro Tip: The Santa Maria de Colombo galleon’s raised wooden decks sit significantly higher above the waterline than a standard catamaran.
 For serious photographers, this elevated angle is genuinely worth the booking cost.

-Best For: Anyone prioritizing unobstructed views and a completely crowd-free experience
+- Best for: Anyone prioritizing unobstructed views and a crowd-free experience

 2. Free public viewpoints and urban parks

-If you prefer to be in the chaotic crowd rather than above it, these specific spots deliver world-class angles at absolute zero cost, but arriving early in the evening is mandatory to claim your position before the 11:40 PM countdown sequence officially begins.
+If you prefer to be in the crowd rather than above it, specific spots around Funchal deliver sharp angles at no cost.
+Arriving early in the evening is mandatory — the best positions are claimed well before the 11:40 PM countdown sequence begins.

 Best crowd-immersion spots: Santa Catarina Park, Funchal Marina, and Praça do Povo.